Kong/docs.konghq.com/app/enterprise/0.33-x/deployment-guide.md

 - Allow HTTP traffic to admin_gui_listen.
 By default 8002.
 - Allow HTTPS traffic to admin_gui_listen_ssl.
 By default 8445.

-**Note**: since Kong CE 0.13.0 - and EE 0.32 - listen directives have a new format, described [here](/latest/configuration/#proxy_listen), where instead of specifying SSL and non-SSL ports in different configuration directives - e.g., `admin_listen` and `admin_listen_ssl` - only one is required: for example, the
+**Note**: since Kong 0.13.0 - and Kong Enterprise 0.32 - listen directives have a new format, described [here](/latest/configuration/#proxy_listen), where instead of specifying SSL and non-SSL ports in different configuration directives - e.g., `admin_listen` and `admin_listen_ssl` - only one is required: for example, the